ARM-software/abi-aa/aapcs64/aapcs64.rst

 Code and data pointers are either 64-bit or 32-bit unsigned types [#aapcs64-f4]_.
 A NULL pointer is always represented by all-bits-zero.

 All 64 bits in a 64-bit pointer are always significant.
 When tagged addressing is enabled, a tag is part of a pointer’s value for the purposes of pointer arithmetic.
 The result of subtracting or comparing two pointers with different tags is unspecified.
-See also `Memory Addresses`_, below.
+See also `Memory addresses`_, below.
 A 32-bit pointer does not support tagged addressing.

 .. note::